czhangy/UCLA-Core/Upper-Divs/CS-131/Final/submission.md

 ```

 ```
 If the volatile keyword were removed from the above class, then a race condition could occur.
 Say 2 threads were executing the functions in the class above.
 Without volatile, Java allows these threads to access the value of count that they have cached for themselves for greater efficiency.
-As a result, they would be able to increment and return differenct values of count throughout their execution.
+As a result, they would be able to increment and return different values of count throughout their execution.
 By declaring count as volatile, we're forcing these threads to avoid this optimization, instead reading and writing the value of count from main memory, preventing possible race conditions that may arise from varying orders of execution.
 ```

-## Question 15
+## Question 15 (12 points)

 The formal definition of the Java Memory Model contains this statement in section 17.4.4 "Synchronization Order":